CTF-FlagFrenzy/infrastructure/K3s-Cluster-Setup.md

 ---

 > [!IMPORTANT]
-> Before getting started, consider working through the guides `README.md` and `Docker-Registry.md` in order to set everything needed in advance.
+> Before getting started, consider working through the guides `README.md` and `Docker-Registry.md` in order to set up everything needed in advance.

 ---